-Blackboard Collaborate is our institutionally supported web conferencing system for teaching.
-Blackboard Collaborate Ultra is the latest version of this tool, and works across PC, Mac, iOS and Android operating systems.
-It can be used either from your browser or via the Bb apps.
-Collaborate is embedded in Blackboard Learn and can be added to your Bb course sites as a tool.
-While the legacy Collaborate Original experience is still available, we do not recommend using it for most applications.
+Blackboard Collaborate Ultra is our institutionally supported web conferencing system for teaching and works across PC, Mac, iOS and Android operating systems.
+It can be used either from your browser or via the Bb app.
+Collaborate is embedded in Blackboard Learn and should be available on your Bb course sites as a default tool.
 Collaborate provides an easy to use, reliable, teaching-focused web conferencing tool/virtual classroom for you and your students, and can even be used for collaborative meetings outside the classroom.
 The following playlist of videos may help instructors learn this software:

 Teams is the ultimate collaboration tool in O365.
 Teams brings everything together into one interface that is available as a desktop program, mobile device app, or online in your Internet browser.
 You can manage and be a memebr of multiple “teams”, allowing you to separate different groups or projects based on who is involved or needs access.
 A “team” can be divided into subtopics or subprojects using “channels.”
 For example, you might have a team for your entire department, with separate channels for social events, official announcements, department-wide projects, etc. These can be viewed by anyone in your team, allowing you to keep things organized.
 Every channel has its own group messaging thread (all communications are instantly on screen), a shared file storage space, and the ability to add various other Office 365 applications directly to the channel.
 For example, every channel can have a Planner plan built into it to track tasks in different projects.
 Ultimately, Teams is designed to give you a platform for getting everything done in one place: communication, editing and collaborating on files, sharing information and updates, and more.